Lafont Eyewear at Goo Goo Eyes

-The company is well known for its chic Parisian signature style and attention to detail, the balance of the designs and the harmony of elegant color combinations often involving several tones in one frame or a mix of delicate patterns and finishes, which like works of art, produce a dramatic aesthetic result with exciting personality!
+The company is well known for its chic Parisian signature style and attention to detail.
+The balance of the designs and the harmony of elegant color combinations often involve several tones in one frame or a mix of delicate patterns and finishes.
+Like works of art, produce a dramatic aesthetic result with an exciting personality!

 About Lafont Eyewear